 I reviewed this book in exchange for an online copy of the book.
-All the opinions are my own, and I do not earn any commission should you follow the links below.

 I really enjoyed reading this book, and learning about Jane Digby, an English heroine and strong woman whom I previously knew very little about.
 Despite being written by an American author, this book captured the feelings, thoughts and attitudes of men and women from nineteenth century England, covering various locations, such as Paris and even Switzerland.

 The book starts in 1827, when Jane is 17 years old, and the books takes diary form, documenting the changes throughout Jane’s life, including several lovers, arguments and friendships along the way.
 The diary documents her marriage to Edward Law, 1st Earl of Ellenborough, as well as her extra-marital affairs and ‘wayward’ ways, which made her a shocking figure during the nineteenth century.

 To say she was from an aristocratic family, this kind of behaviour shocked and troubled her family, and her many ‘indiscretions’ were interesting to read about, not least because they provided the reader with a much more interesting portrayal of a female aristocrat from this period.

 This book is to be followed by a sequel in 2019, which recounts the later events of Jane’s life, with this book ending on a cliff hanger, and suggesting that there was more to come about the exciting, fascinating life lived by Jane.

 “The road ahead is open and uncharted.
 I begin again.”